 Craft is the artistry, the brushstrokes that make the painting.
 There are only so many characters and conflicts, it is the language that breathes life into a familiar narrative or setting.

-Those are the four conceptual lenses by which I shift my focus from leisurely to critical reading, and I invite you to practice using them on my novel-in-progress.
-With the closing of Authonomy, I am looking for other ways to get feedback.
-If you know anyone who is in a similar place, looking for feedback on a literary work in progress, please feel free to point them in my direction, as I would be willing to exchange reads.
-Check out my review, and if that seems like the kind of feedback you could use for your own writing, let's work something out.
+Those are the four conceptual lenses by which I shift my focus from leisurely to critical reading, and I invite you to practice using them on novels on occasion.
+In general, I prefer to let stories take me with them on an adventure, which is why I will only turn my critical eye on works I've been hired to try to improve.
+If you know anyone who is looking for feedback on a literary work in progress, please feel free to point them in my direction, as I offer developmental and copy and line edits.
+Email me for my rates, which are hourly by word count of the manuscript.